Cream Legbar Chicken Breed: Eggs, Color, Size, Pictures, Care Guide

 What is Cream Legbar Chicken?

 This breed is the most popular autosexing chicken breed in the world.
-Cream Legbar are free-range birds and lay lovely light blue or light green color egg.
+Cream Legbar are free-range birds and lay a lovely light blue or light green color egg.
 They are friendly chickens.

 Common Names of Cream Legbar Chicken